The Complexity of Thermalization in Finite Quantum Systems: Introduction

 We then show a $\PSPACE$ algorithm to compute the microcanonical expectation value of a local observable, which allows us to make use of the $\PSPACE$ algorithm to determine $\FSRelax$ to decide $\FSTherm$ in $\PSPACE$.
 We also show that the $\FSTherm$ problem is contained in $\PSPACE$.
 By allowing a slightly larger local Hilbert space dimension, one can choose $A_i$ such that $\barAN = \tr{\rhoMC\AN}$, where $\rhoMC$ is the microcanonical ensemble of $H$.
-Therefore, we have: \begin{restatable}{theorem}{fsthermpspacecomplete} There exists a translationally invariant, nearest neighbour Hamiltonian and 1-local, translationally invariant observable such for which $A^* = \tr{\AN\rhoMC}$, such that solving $\FSTherm$ is $\PSPACE$-hard under quantum polynomial time reductions.
-In addition, for any such Hamiltonian and observable, $\FSTherm$ is contained in $\PSPACE$. \end{restatable} We note that our proof of $\PSPACE$-hardness under quantum polynomial time reductions has the technical limitation that we restrict to a class of microcanonical states with width $w = \bigomega{\norm{H}/\sqrt{\log{N}}}$.
+Therefore, we have: \begin{restatable}{theorem}{fsthermpspacecomplete} $\FSTherm$ is $\PSPACE$-hard under quantum polynomial time reductions, and contained in $\PSPACE$. \end{restatable} Furthermore, our hardness result applies even for a translationally invariant, nearest neighbour Hamiltonian and a 1-local, translationally invariant observable.
+However, we note that our proof of $\PSPACE$-hardness under quantum polynomial time reductions has the technical limitation that we restrict to a class of microcanonical states with width $w = \bigomega{\norm{H}/\sqrt{\log{N}}}$.
 Further details on this restriction and the possibility of removing it in future work are discussed in \cref{sec:changingquantum} and \cref{sec:discussion}.

-In the case of thermalization to the Gibbs state, we use similar techniques to show that $\FSThermG$ is contained in $\PSPACE$. \begin{restatable}{theorem}{fsthermgpspacecontained} $\FSThermG \in \PSPACE$. \end{restatable} We further present evidence and a physically justified conjecture that $\FSThermG$ is $\PSPACE$-hard.
-Assuming our conjecture, we may obtain $\PSPACE$-hardness for $\FSThermG$ under \emph{classical} polynomial time reductions.
-Hence, if this conjecture (\cref{conj:beta_constant}) is true, $\FSThermG$ is $\PSPACE$-complete.

-Finally, we show that the experimentally relevant problem of determining whether finite-sized systems of qubits thermalize in polynomial time is $\BQP$-complete.
+In the case of thermalization to the Gibbs state, we use similar techniques to show that $\FSThermG$ is contained in $\PSPACE$.
+However, using results from the tensor-network literature \cite{Alhambra_Cirac_2021}, we are able to show that $\FSThermG$ is $\PSPACE$-hard under \emph{classical} polynomial-time reductions, and is hence $\PSPACE$-complete. \begin{restatable}{theorem}{fsthermgpspacecontained} $\FSThermG$ is $\PSPACE$-complete. \end{restatable} Finally, we show that the experimentally relevant problem of determining whether finite-sized systems of qubits thermalize in polynomial time is $\BQP$-complete.

 Our results show evidence for the difficulty of understanding the mechanisms of relaxation and thermalization, and it's intractability from a complexity theoretic perspective even for systems in nature or the lab. \cref{thm:fsrelax_pspace_complete} demonstrates that we should not expect there to be an efficient way of finding (or even approximating) the time-averaged expectation value of local observables.
 Furthermore, \cref{thm:fstherm_pspace_complete} shows that in general any ``easy-to-check'' condition which ensures thermalization will not apply to all Hamiltonians.
 The systems we design may be of further physical interest, since our results show that even simple systems (translationally invariant, 1D nearest-neighbour Hamiltonians and initial product states) can exhibit highly complex relaxation and thermalization dynamics.